 Keeping your coast redwood watered sufficiently is key to having a happy, healthy tree.
 The naturally occurring fog in its native habitat creates a mist that irrigates the tree in the woodlands, constantly fulfilling moisture needs.
 You will not have this natural irrigation in a residential setting, so it is essential to keep your tree watered until it is thoroughly established.
-To do this, water the tree weekly for the first five years of its life out at the dripline, where its fibrous and shallow roots will absorb the most water.
+To do this, water the tree weekly for the first five years of its life out to its dripline, where its extensive fibrous and shallow roots will absorb the most water.

 Temperature and Humidity

-Types of Sequoia Sempervirens
+Popular Small Cultivars of Sequoia Sempervirens

 - Sequoia sempervirens 'Yurok Prince' is another spreading cultivar of redwood, this one with layered horizontal branching.
 This cultivar develops no leader and layers branches as it grows.
 A mature specimen will measure five feet tall and twenty feet wide.

 Coast redwoods require very little pruning.
-You can remove broken branches and lower branches from your tree to expose the attractive bark.
+You can remove dead and broken branches and lower branches from your tree to expose the attractive bark.
 Falling needles and broken branches around the bottom of the tree will create its own naturally occurring mulch called duff.

 Common Pests & Plant Diseases